- EDIN - “Empowering Dialogue and Interfaith Networks”

 EDIN - "Empowering Dialogue and Interfaith Networks" is a pilot project implemented by UNAOC and the United Nations Office of Counter-Terrorism and the United Nations Counter-Terrorism Center (UNOCT/UNCCT).
 Under EDIN, the two partner UN offices develop the capacity and enhance competencies of young religious leaders, representatives of faith-based organizations and young media makers to prevent sectarian violence and counter-terrorist narratives, using efficient communication tools and strategies to reach their community.

-Through a series of youth-led and socio-emotional learning embedded capacity-building workshops, UNAOC and the UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP) train and empower youth leaders with the skills and tools to ideate and implement community-wide Prevention of Violent Extremism through Education (PVE-E) activities and mobilize their respective communities towards sustainable peace.
+Through a series of youth-led and socio-emotional learning embedded capacity-building workshops, UNAOC and the UNESCO-MGIEP train and empower youth leaders with the skills and tools to ideate and implement community-wide Prevention of Violent Extremism through Education (PVE-E) activities and mobilize their respective communities towards sustainable peace.
 With this youth-led, bottom-up, and hands-on approach, the project is expected to reach and empower over a thousand stakeholders in six countries.

-A partnership between UNAOC, the UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP), and the UN Office of Counter-Terrorism and its Counter-Terrorism Centre (UNOCT/UNCCT), the Intercultural dialogue and socio-emotional competencies for peacebuilding project is an initiative that aims to support young people in co-designing and co-creating games that will be used as pedagogical tools for transferring, enhancing, and developing skills and competencies for intercultural dialogue and social and emotional learning to prevent violent extremism.
+A partnership between UNAOC, the UNESCO-MGIEP, and the UN Office of Counter-Terrorism and its Counter-Terrorism Centre (UNOCT/UNCCT), the Intercultural dialogue and socio-emotional competencies for peacebuilding project is an initiative that aims to support young people in co-designing and co-creating games that will be used as pedagogical tools for transferring, enhancing, and developing skills and competencies for intercultural dialogue and social and emotional learning to prevent violent extremism.

 Global Programme on Security of Major Sporting Events, and Promotion of Sport and its Values to PVE